falcosecurity/libs/proposals/20210818-driver-semver.md

 ## The non-plan

-This proposal does not address changes to the infrastructure that consumer projects may have to build and distribute probes.
+This proposal does not address changes to the infrastructure that consumer projects may have to build and distribute drivers.
 To fully realize the benefits of this proposal, such infrastructure would have to be adapted to use e.g.
 `scap_probe-<API_VERSION>-<KERNEL_VERSION>` as the identifier for a particular probe, instead of `<CONSUMER>_probe-<CONSUMER_VERSION>-<KERNEL_VERSION>`.